-• Missing a midterm will automatically result in a grade of zero for that midterm.
-If the illness can be documented2, with approval you may transfer the weight of the missed midterm to the final exam or request a deferred midterm to be scheduled by the instructor.
+Missing a midterm will automatically result in a grade of zero for that midterm.
+If the illness can be documented4, with approval, you may transfer the weight of the missed midterm to the final exam.
 This remedy is a privilege and not a right.